• Skip to main content

 A huge population and its high rate of growth in poor countries also have adversely affected their BOP position.

-It is easy to see that an increase in population increases the need for these countries for imports and decrease the capacity to export.
+It is easy to see that an increase in population increases the need for these countries for imports and decreases the capacity to export.

 The political factors may also produce serious disequilibrium in the country’s BOP.